QDeltaSoft/qradiopredict/README.md

 Following people and organisations have contributed:

 - Mathias Froehlich and others, the geodesy math code
+- John A. Maglicane, GPL version of ITWOM
 - Holger Schurig, documenting the ITM source code in a good fashion
 - Raptorswing, providing the MapGraphics library, upon which this program is based